 Overall, nationwide in 2016, there were 1.1 fatalities in every fatal truck crash recorded, and out of those, 83 percent involved occupants of the other vehicle involved in the crash.

 For your safety, it is essential that you drive cautiously when you are around a tractor trailer or semi-rig.
 Remember that the truck driver may have several blind spots in his field of vision, including certain sections of the sides of the trailer, right behind the truck and right in front of the truck.
 If you cannot see the truck driver in his side view mirror, then it is very likely that he cannot see your vehicle either.
 If you find your vehicle in these areas, try to get out of these “No Zones” as quickly as possible.
 If you have to pass a truck, do so quickly, and without hovering around the sides of the truck for too long.
 Also, you should always remember to never tailgate a truck or try to cut in front of one.

 Being involved in a truck accident can be devastating for the occupants of a motor vehicle or motorcycle involved in the crash.
 Statistics show that the occupants of a smaller vehicle may be at a higher risk of fatality or catastrophic injury in any truck accident, compared to the truck occupants.
-If you or a loved one have been injured in a truck accident, talk to an experienced Atlanta truck accident lawyer at the Katz Law Firm, and determine your legal rights to compensation.
+If you or a loved one have been injured in a truck accident, talk to an experienced Atlanta truck accident lawyer at the Katz Personal Injury Lawyers, and determine your legal rights to compensation.
 You may be eligible for damages that include medical costs, lost wages and other damages.